 |12.
 Gathering at the Knees (Lou Xi)||搂膝 (摟厀)|

-(1) 金刚 is commonly translated as Buddha’s Warrior Bodyguard or Vajra.
+(1) 金刚 is commonly translated as Buddha’s Warrior Bodyguard or Vajra, the two deities you might see outside a temple door.
 However, the use of 金刚 usually refers to someone who is very strong.

 (2) Many translations have listed this as Lazily Holding Coat or something lazy about it.
 There is absolutely nothing lazy about this movement.
 The original Chinese characters refers to ‘waist” and not ‘lazy’.
 The Romanized representation of these characters are unfortunately the same.